Guild Wars 2: End of Dragons expansion and new release format

 The third expansion was announced on March 12, 2020.
 The name, Guild Wars 2: End of Dragons, and a teaser trailer were revealed on August 25, 2020.
 It was made available for pre-purchase on July 27, 2021, and then released on February 28, 2022.
 It includes a new story and maps set in the southern region of Cantha (first seen in the first game's Guild Wars Factions expansion), additional elite specializations for each profession, the first multiplayer mount, skiffs, fishing, challenging Strike Missions, as well as additional mastery types.
 On March 22, it was announced that End of Dragons had outsold the previous expansion Path of Fire, with the active player count more than doubling over the last three years.

 In February 2023, it was announced that future Guild Wars 2 expansions and content would be adopting a new release model, with the aim of providing more support for popular game modes and making frequent quality-of-life improvements to core gameplay systems such as professions.
 Instead of launching an expansion every two to four years with a season of Living World in between, smaller expansions would be released more frequently at a slightly reduced price.
 Additional content for these expansions would then be added through quarterly updates.

-The first release in the End of Dragons expansion cycle was released on 28 February 2023, exactly one year after the inital End of Dragon's release.
+The first release in the End of Dragons expansion cycle was released on February 28, 2023, exactly one year after the initial End of Dragon's release.
 It brought with it a new open-world map and additional story chapters.